The Cars That Ate Paris: Release

 The producers unsuccessfully attempted to negotiate an American release for the film with Roger Corman after it was shown with great success at the Cannes Film Festival.
 Shortly afterwards Corman recruited Paul Bartel to direct his Death Race 2000; Bartel had not seen The Cars That Ate Paris but he was aware that Corman had a print of the film.

 The movie struggled to find an audience in Australia, changing distributors and using ad campaigns that pitched it alternately as a horror film and an art film.
 However it has become a cult film.
 By 1980, $112,500 had been returned to the producers.
 It received an American release in 1976 by New Line Cinema under the title The Cars That Eat People with added on narration and other changes.

-In 1992, it was adapted as a musical theater work by Chamber Made Opera.
+In 1992, it was adapted as a musical theatre work by Chamber Made Opera.

 Legendary director Stanley Kubrick included The Cars That Ate Paris on the list of his 93 favourite films.